core-wg/oscore/draft-ietf-core-object-security.md

 ## Example: HTTP Client and CoAP Server

+This section is giving an example of how a request and a response between an HTTP client and a CoAP server could look like.
+The example is not a test vector but intended as an illustration of how the message fields are translated in the different steps.

 Mapping and notation here is based on "Simple Form" (Section 5.4.1 of {{RFC8075}}).

 ~~~~~~~~~~~